sychan/kb_sdk_docs/source/tutorial/implement.rst

 Add some basic validations
 ------------------------------------

-It's good practice to make some run-time checks of the parameters passed into your ``MyModuleImpl#filter_contigs`` method.
+It's good practice to make some run-time checks of the parameters passed into your ``module_nameImpl#filter_contigs_max`` method.
 While params will get checked in the Narrative UI, if your app ever gets called from another codebase, it will bypass any UI typechecks.

 Make sure your user passes in a workspace, an assembly reference, and a minimum length greater than zero:

 .. code-block:: python

   ...
-  # Inside filter_contigs(), after #BEGIN filter_contigs, before any other code
+  # Inside filter_contigs_max(), after #BEGIN filter_contigs_max, before any other code
   # Check that the parameters are valid
   for name in ['min_length', 'assembly_ref', 'workspace_name']:
       if name not in params: